Last updated on December 8th, 2021

 Slow Down When it Rains

 Not only does the road become slippery when it first rains, but if there’s still an element of chill in the air first thing in the morning, you should also be aware of your speed and watch for black ice.
 Ice caused by rainwater and a cold morning could cause you to spin out of control in your car, leading to injury or worse, death.
 If you’re hit by a careless driver at this time of year, then it’s important to find a car accident attorney so that you’re not blamed for something you didn’t do.
-If you are the one who caused an accident, here’s what you should be doing:
+It’s important to find a car accident attorney that deals with the law in your state, as state laws, can vary and this can affect what you might be able to claim for.
+If you are looking for representation in Missouri, for example, you could check out Powell Law Firm via this link to see if they might be able to help you put together a case.
+If, however, you are the one who caused an accident, here’s what you should be doing:

 - First, check everyone involved is safe and well and if they aren’t, call emergency services to come and aid you.

 - Exchange details with others affected in the accident.